ogame-tbot/TBot/README.md

   * It will answer you a message containing your user ID and chat ID
   * Insert the newly obtained ID in settings.json under TelegramMessenger.ChatId
 * Send "/help" to the bot to get a list of the available commands.
 Here is a list:
-  * /ghostsleep - Wait for fleets to come back, ghost fleet for the specified amount of hours, then go to sleep and wake up at return\n, let bot chose mission type.
-Format: /ghostsleep 4
-  * /ghost - Ghost fleet for the specified amount of hours\n, let bot chose mission type.
-Format: /ghost 4
+  * /getfleets - Get OnGoing fleets ids (which are not already coming back)
+  * /getcurrentauction - Get current Auction
+  *	/bidauction - Bid to current auction if there is one in progress.
+Format <code>/bidauction 213131 M:1000 C:1000 D:1000</code>
+  *	/subscribeauction - Get a notification when next auction will start
+  *	/ghostsleep - Wait fleets return, ghost harvest for current celestial only, and sleep for 5hours <code>/ghostsleep 4h3m or 3m50s Harvest</code>
+  *	/ghostsleepall - Wait fleets return, ghost harvest for all celestial and sleep for 5hours <code>/ghostsleepall 4h3m or 3m50s Harvest</code>
-  * /ghostto - Ghost for the specified amount of hours on the specified mission.
-Format: /ghostto 4 Harvest
+  *	/ghost - Ghost for the specified amount of hours on the specified mission.
+Format: <code>/ghostto 4h3m or 3m50s Harvest</code>
-  * /ghostmoons - Ghost all you moons' flteets for the 'specified amount of hours on the specified mission.
-Format: /ghostmoons 4 Harvest
+  *	/ghostmoons - Ghost moons fleet for the specified amount of hours on the specified mission.
+Format: <code>/ghostto 4h30m Harvest</code>
   *	/switch - Switch current celestial resources and fleets to its planet or moon at the specified speed.
-Format: /switch 5
+Format: <code>/switch 5</code>
   *	/deploy - Deploy to celestial with full ships and resources.
-Format: /delpoy 3:41:9 moon/planet 10
+Format: <code>/deploy 3:41:9 moon/planet 10</code>
   *	/jumpgate - jumpgate to moon with full ships [full], or keeps needed cargo amount for resources [auto].
-Format: /jumpgate 2:41:9 auto/full
+Format: <code>/jumpgate 2:41:9 auto/full</code>
+  *	/cancelghostsleep - Cancel planned /ghostsleep(expe) if not already sent
   *	/spycrash - Create a debris field by crashing a probe on target or automatically selected planet.
-Format: /jumpgate 2:41:9/auto
+Format: <code>/spycrash 2:41:9/auto</code>
   *	/recall - Enable/disable fleet auto recall.
-Format: /recall true/false
+Format: <code>/recall true/false</code>
   *	/collect - Collect planets resources to JSON setting celestial
   *	/msg - Send a message to current attacker.
-Format: /msg hello dude
+Format: <code>/msg hello dude</code>
   *	/sleep - Stop bot for the specified amount of hours.
-Format: /sleep 1
+Format: <code>/sleep 4h3m or 3m50s</code>
   *	/wakeup - Wakeup bot
   *	/cancel - Cancel fleet with specified ID.
-Format: /cancel 65656
+Format: <code>/cancel 65656</code>
   *	/getcelestials - Return the list of your celestials
   *	/attacked - check if you're (still) under attack
   *	/celestial - Update program current celestial target.
-Format: /celestial 2:45:8 Moon/Planet
+Format: <code>/celestial 2:45:8 Moon/Planet</code>
-  * /getinfo - Get current celestial resources and ships
+  *	/getinfo - Get current celestial resources and ships.
+Additional arg format has to be <code>/getinfo 2:45:8 Moon/Planet</code>
   *	/editsettings - Edit JSON file to change Expeditions, Autominer's and Autoresearch Transport Origin, Repatriate and AutoReseach Target celestial.
-Format: /editsettings 2:425:9 Moon
+Format: <code>/editsettings 2:425:9 Moon</code>
+  *	/minexpecargo - Modify MinPrimaryToSend value inside JSON settings
   *	/stopexpe - Stop sending expedition
-  * /startexpe - Start sending expedition
+  *	/startexpe - Start sending expeditio
   *	/startdefender - start defender
   *	/stopdefender - stop defender
+  *	/stopautoresearch - stop brain autoresearch
+  *	/startautoresearch - start brain autoresearch
   *	/stopautomine - stop brain automine
   *	/startautomine - start brain automine
+  *	/stoplifeformautomine - stop brain Lifeform automine
+  *	/startlifeformautomine - start brain Lifeform automine
+  *	/stoplifeformautoresearch - stop brain Lifeform autoresearch
+  *	/startlifeformautoresearch - start brain Lifeform autoresearch
+  *	/stopautofarm - stop autofarm
+  *	/startautofarm - start autofarm
   *	/stopautoping - stop telegram autoping
   *	/startautoping - start telegram autoping [Receive message every X hours]
   *	/ping - Ping bot
   *	/help - Display this help

 ## Settings Hot Reload

 TBot supports the editing of the settings even while it is running.
 It will take care of turning on and off features as well as the specific feature config settings.